 Next steps for Area C

-At this time, a cleanup plan has not been selected for Area C. The MPCA has requested that Ford evaluate a number of cleanup alternatives, to be presented in a pending document called a Feasibility Study.
-Discussions are ongoing between the MPCA and Ford regarding the type and scope of cleanup options to be included in the Feasibility Study.
-The MPCA anticipates submittal of the Feasibility Study in 2019.
+- A cleanup plan has not been selected for Area C. The MPCA has requested that Ford evaluate a number of cleanup alternatives, to be presented in a pending document called a Feasibility Study.
+The Feasibility Study will not be submitted until the groundwater investigation at Area C has been completed.

 Yes, Ford chose to clean up soil on the main parcel to meet the MPCA’s residential use criteria.
 However, specific land use decisions by property owners and local units of government also take into account other considerations, such as economics, business risk, and urban planning.
 The MPCA is not involved in land use decisions.